chengjianhui2001/Happy-Halloween/README.md

 # Happy-Halloween
- This is a static web page that makes a simple collection of candy for small yo shoos
+ This is a static web page that makes a simple collection of candy for small yo shoos.